ArPiRobot/arpirobot.github.io/docs/guide/programming/firstprogram.md

 ![VSCode Screenshot](../../img/ds_enable_disable.png){: style="height:300px"}

 After doing so, log output similar to the following should be visible in the deploy tool.
+Some of this log output will also be visible in the robot program log tab of the drive station, however the drive station only shows the log messages after the drive station was connected.
+The deploy tool shows log messages for the entire program.

 ![VSCode Screenshot](../../img/dt_custom_log.png){: style="height:300px"}